testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 * assertions that were made (both passed and failed)
 * values that were checked (`__` in the console output)

-All the captured data is available after test run inside a rich html report that we are going to look at later.
+After tests run, webtau generates rich HTML report with all the captured data.
+We are going to look at the reports later.

 # Basic Configuration

-To avoid writing full url in our tests let's define a base url for our service, UI and define an additional environment:
+To avoid writing full url in our tests let's define a base url for our service.
+We are also going to define a base url UI.
+And we are going to define a separate `dev` environment:

 :include-file: basicScenarios/webtau.cfg.groovy {
   title: "webtau.cfg.groovy",